Geography of Thailand: Malaysia

 In contrast to dealings with Cambodia, which attracted international attention, boundary disputes with Malaysia are usually handled more cooperatively.
 Continuing mineral exploration and fishing, however, are sources of potential conflict.
-A one kilometre segment at the mouth of the Kolok River remained in dispute with Malaysia as of 2004.
+One segment at the mouth of the Golok River remained in dispute with Malaysia as of 2023, along with a section of the continental shelf in the Gulf of Thailand.

 Myanmar

 Sovereignty over three Andaman Sea islands remains disputed.
 The standing agreement, negotiated in February 1982, left undetermined the status of Ginga Island (Ko Lam), Ko Kham, and Ko Ki Nok at the mouth of the Kraburi River (Pakchan River).
 Subsequent negotiations in 1985, 1989, and 1990 made no progress.
 The two parties have designated the islands as "no man's land".
 Ongoing tensions in the area resulted in minor clashes in 1998, 2003, and 2013.